memfault/interrupt/_posts/2020-01-22-i2c-in-a-nutshell.md

 ### Line Pull-Up

 I2C relies on resistors to pull the lines up to the logic HIGH voltage.
-These registers may be missing, have too high a resistance, or be connected to a rail at the wrong voltage.
+These resistors may be missing, have too high a resistance, or be connected to a rail at the wrong voltage.

 To find it, grab an oscilloscope and probe both the SDA and SCL lines.
 First,